Detecting the birth and death of finite-time coherent sets: Numerical example

 We fix the colorscale from the first timeslice $F_k^\spat(-1,\cdot)$ as the slice-wise norms maximize there and thus indicate coherence.
-The first column in Figure \ref{fig:ChiSow_gy-mxmx_EVs} displays the eigenvectors $F_k^{\spat}$ for $k=2,3,4$, in the first three rows, respectively.
+The first column in Figure \ref{fig:ChiSow_gy-mxmx_EVs} displays the eigenvectors $F_k^{\spat}$ for $k=2,4,5$, in the first three rows, respectively.
 An automated way to separate the different coherent sets encoded by groups of eigenvectors is implemented in the Sparse Eigenbasis Approximation (SEBA) algorithm~\cite{FrRoSa19}.
 It computes a rotation of leading eigenvectors such that the resulting rotated vectors are maximally sparse.
-SEBA is applied to the first four spatial eigenfunctions $F_1^\spat,\ldots,F_4^\spat$, recalling that $F_1^\spat\equiv \mathbf{1}_{\set{M}_0}$ by definition, to produce $S_1,\ldots,S_4$, which are functions of $t$ and $x$.
-Each of these SEBA functions should be supported on a \emph{single} semi-material coherent set and the value represents the relative strength of membership in one of the four coherent sets.
+SEBA is applied to the first four nontrivial spatial eigenfunctions $F_2^\spat,\ldots,F_5^\spat$, to produce $S_1,\ldots,S_4$, which are functions of $t$ and~$x$.
+Each of these SEBA functions should be supported on a \emph{single} semi-material coherent set (in space-time) and the value represents the relative strength of membership in one of the four coherent sets.
+Note that in contrast to \cite{FrRoSa19} we do not use the leading (constant) spatial eigenfunction when applying SEBA because in the present setting we do not expect the union of the semi-material coherent sets in the time-expanded set $\set{M}_0$ to be all of $\set{M}_0$.
 Having separated the semi-coherent sets, we define $S_{\max}:=\max\{S_1,\ldots,S_4\}$ into a single function via superposition.
 The final row of the first column in Figure \ref{fig:ChiSow_gy-mxmx_EVs} shows $S_{\max}(-1,\cdot)$.

-Column 2 of Figure \ref{fig:ChiSow_gy-mxmx_EVs} displays $F_2^\spat(-0.5,\cdot),F_3^\spat(-0.5,\cdot),F_4^\spat(-0.5,\cdot),$ and [4] $S_{\max}(-0.5,\cdot)$, respectively.
+Column 2 of Figure \ref{fig:ChiSow_gy-mxmx_EVs} displays $F_2^\spat(-0.5,\cdot),F_4^\spat(-0.5,\cdot),F_5^\spat(-0.5,\cdot),$ and [4] $S_{\max}(-0.5,\cdot)$, respectively.
 Notice that by time $t=-0.5$, the point at which the dynamics enters its mixing phase, the relative magnitude of the eigenfunctions and SEBA superposition has begun to decrease; compare this with Figure \ref{fig:ChiSow_gy-mxmx_slicenorms_vs_a}(a).
 The third column of Figure \ref{fig:ChiSow_gy-mxmx_EVs} is the same as the second column, except $t$ has been advanced from $-0.5$ to $-0.4$, after which the mixing regime begins.
 A significant decrease in the magnitude of the eigenfunctions and SEBA superposition can now be seen, in line with Figure \ref{fig:ChiSow_gy-mxmx_slicenorms_vs_a}(a).